-15 NER 5.22.3(a), with the details set out in the NER for the reliability standard (3.9.3C(a)); system security principles (4.2.6), system standards (Schedules 5.1 and 5.1a), and applicable regulatory instruments (defined in NER Chapter 10). time.
-To meet both of these needs, reserves may be required to respond to demand peaks during periods of extreme heat or cold or to cover potentially long periods of dark and still 'renewable droughts' across the NEM, as well as flexible generation that can respond to regular large swings in demand.
+&lt;sup>14 NER 5.22.3(a), with the details set out in the NER for the reliability standard (3.9.3C(a)); system security principles (4.2.6), system standards (Schedules 5.1 and 5.1a), and applicable regulatory instruments (defined in NER Chapter 10).

-To be secure, the system must continue to operate within defined technical limits, despite highly variable demand and renewable supply, even if a major power system element (such as a generator or interconnector) is unexpectedly disconnected.
+To be secure, the system must continue to operate within defined technical limits despite highly variable demand and renewable supply, even if a major power system element (such as a generator or interconnector) is unexpectedly disconnected.
 If such an element fails, the system must be returned to secure operations as soon as practical, within 30 minutes.

-Appendix 4 System Operability and Appendix 7 System Security discuss most completely how system reliability and security are being provided through to 2050, though the issues are touched on throughout the ISP.
+Appendix 4 and Appendix 7 discuss more completely how system reliability and security are being provided through to 2050, although the issues are touched on throughout the ISP.